patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/patterns/status-and-severity/status-and-severity.md

 ### Usage

-Use severity icons to:
+Use severity icons:
-- Make it easier for users to quickly understand the impact of an issue.
+- To make it easier for users to quickly understand the impact of an issue.

 Do not use severity icons:
 - To communicate the status of something.
 Instead, use [status icons.](#status-icons)